SteelSeries Arctis Nova Pro Wireless vs Audio-Technica ATH-M50xBT2 (Black)

 Who should buy each?

-Choose the Audio-Technica ATH-M50xBT2 (Black) if: you need up to 50 hours of battery life, you want high-resolution audio support, or you prefer a more budget-friendly option.
+Choose the Audio-Technica ATH-M50xBT2 (Black) if: you prioritize long battery life, want high-resolution audio support, or need a more budget-friendly option.

 Conclusion